andrewjw/site/_posts/2011-03-07-cleaning-your-django-project-with-pylint-and-buildbot.md

     good-names= ...,qs

 Apart from a limited number of names PyLint tries to enforce a minimum size of three characters in a variable name.
-As <tt>qs</tt> is such a useful variable name for a QuerySet I force this be allowed as a good name.
+As `qs` is such a useful variable name for a QuerySet I force this be allowed as a good name.

     max-line-length=160